PixarV/terraform-provider-r4/website/docs/r/ebs_snapshot_import.html.markdown

 # Resource: aws_ebs_snapshot_import

-Imports a disk image from S3 as a Snapshot.
+Imports a disk image from S3 as a snapshot.

 ## Example Usage